grahamstark/ScottishTaxBenefitModel.jl/docs/UPDATE-STEPS-FRIDAY-MORNING.md

 Write unit tests for new disabilities generosity
 Write code - switch disability benefits to by age and to Scotland

-8. run unit tests
+14. run unit tests
-9. eyeball tests on aggregates
+15. eyeball tests on aggregates
+16. current parameter system check the fuck out of it.